 The University of New Mexico School of Medicine offers a Bachelor of Science Degree Completion Program in Radiologic Science online, as a continuation of a certificate or associate degree in medical imaging.
 This program offers an opportunity to expand basic medical imaging knowledge and skills into areas such as education, management, research, or public health.
 The curriculum is designed to allow continuing students to complete the program on a full or part-time basis.
-The Bachelor of Sciences Radiologic Sciences (BSRS) degree courses are offered online, and admission to the program is offered each semester.
+The BS Radiologic Science degree courses are offered online, and admission to the program is offered each semester.

 NOTE: This program is a post-licensure program, meaning it is available only to students who already hold a valid radiology license.
 The University of New Mexico cannot confirm whether this program leads to licensure or advanced certification in your home state.
 Prior to applying for admission, contact your state radiology board to assure that, upon completion of the program, you are qualified to obtain a license or other form of certification.
 If you need assistance contacting the licensing agency in your state, contact UNM Online at (866) 869-6040.

 Through your online coursework, you will learn to demonstrate the application, critical analysis, integration synthesis, and evaluation of concepts in your evaluation of cross-sectional medical images.
 Additionally, you will complete a research topic which will culminate in a final literature review.